Mountaintop removal mining: Mining

 Land is deforested prior to mining operations and the resultant lumber is either sold or burned.
 According to the Surface Mining Control and Reclamation Act of 1977 (SMCRA), the topsoil is supposed to be removed and set aside for later reclamation.
 However, coal companies are often granted waivers and instead reclaim the mountain with "topsoil substitute".
 The waivers are granted if adequate amounts of topsoil are not naturally present on the rocky ridge top.
 Once the area is cleared, miners use explosives to blast away the overburden, the rock and subsoil, to expose coal seams beneath.
 The overburden is then moved by various mechanical means to areas of the ridge previously mined.
 These areas are the most economical area of storage as they are located close to the active pit of exposed coal.
 If the ridge topography is too steep to adequately handle the amount of spoil produced then additional storage is used in a nearby valley or hollow, creating what is known as a valley fill or hollow fill.
 Any streams in a valley are buried by the overburden.

 A front-end loader or excavator then removes the coal, where it is transported to a processing plant.
 Once coal removal is completed, the mining operators back stack overburden from the next area to be mined into the now empty pit.
 After backstacking and grading of overburden has been completed, topsoil (or a topsoil substitute) is layered over the overburden layer.
 Next, grass seed is spread in a mixture of seed, fertilizer, and mulch made from recycled newspaper.
-Depending on surface land owner wishes the land will then be further reclaimed by adding trees if the pre-approved post-mining land use is forest land or wildlife habitat.
+Depending on the surface land owner's wishes the land will then be further reclaimed by adding trees if the pre-approved post-mining land use is forest land or wildlife habitat.
 If the land owner has requested other post-mining land uses the land can be reclaimed to be used as pasture land, economic development or other uses specified in SMCRA.

 Because coal usually exists in multiple geologically stratified seams, miners can often repeat the blasting process to mine over a dozen seams on a single mountain, increasing the mine depth each time.
 This can result in a vertical descent of hundreds of extra feet into the earth.